 Should Premenopausal Women Take Iron?

-During pregnancy, a woman’s iron needs approximately double; adequate iron stores are essential for early infant brain development, are needed to support the large increase in blood volume that occurs during pregnancy, and may also be important for mother-child bonding during infancy.
-1, 6-9 This means that iron deficiency in the mother can lead to iron deficiency in their breast-fed infant and such deficiency can impair health and lower future intelligence.10 For these reasons, it is important for pregnant women (and those planning on becoming pregnant) to supplement with iron.
+During pregnancy, a woman’s iron needs approximately double; adequate iron stores are essential for early infant brain development, are needed to support the large increase in blood volume that occurs during pregnancy, and may also be important for mother-child bonding during infancy.1,6-9 This means that iron deficiency in the mother can lead to iron deficiency in their breast- fed infant and such deficiency can impair health and lower future intelligence.10 For these reasons, it is important for pregnant women (and those planning on becoming pregnant) to supplement with iron.
+Iron recommendations for pregnant women

 Women of childbearing age

-For women of childbearing age who follow a Nutritarian diet, I suggest taking one Women’s Daily +D3 capsule (which does not contain iron) plus one Gentle Prenatal capsule daily, which will supply a small (12.5 mg) dose of iron.
-For those women who also experience heavy menstrual bleeding, I recommend taking two Gentle Prenatal capsules, for a total of 25 mg iron.
+For women of childbearing age who follow a Nutritarian diet, I suggest taking one Women’s Daily +D3 capsule (which does not contain iron) plus one Gentle Prenatal capsule daily, which will supply a small (9 mg) dose of iron.
+For those women who also experience heavy menstrual bleeding, I recommend taking two Gentle Prenatal capsules, for a total of 18 mg iron.
 These levels of iron supplementation will complement a healthy diet to help protect against deficiency, and will also help to ensure that if a woman does become pregnant, she enters pregnancy in an iron adequate state.
 It is also wise to monitor your iron levels with blood tests to assure adequacy and adjust supplementation accordingly.
+If you are uncertain about your need for extra iron, have a ferritin blood test done to check your iron levels.
+Based on your blood test results, you may or may not need the iron contained in Gentle Prenatal.

 1. Dietary Supplement Fact Sheet: Iron.
 Office of Dietary Supplements National Institutes of Health. http://ods.od.nih.gov/factsheets/iron.
 Accessed January 20, 2012.